 The Duke Heart Center’s nationally recognized approach to heart failure treatment effectively manages symptoms and dramatically reduces the frequent hospitalizations often associated with the disease.
 Our approach has proven so effective that hospital readmission rates for our heart failure patients dropped 12 percent last year.
 Our team of cardiovascular specialists in Durham, Raleigh and beyond see more than 3,600 heart failure patients annually.
 Our goal is to provide you with the care you need, when you need it, so you have the best quality of life possible.

 Comprehensive approach to heart failure

 Heart failure, or congestive heart failure, requires advanced treatment and long-term care.
 As one of the nation’s top-ranked heart centers, we have the resources and expertise to provide successful long-term management of congestive heart failure symptoms and related conditions.
 Our approach is hands-on and comprehensive.
 We offer the most current therapies available and continually seek out new and better ways to tailor our care to your cardiac needs.

-Choose Duke Heart Center for your heart failure treatment because we offer:
+Choose Duke for your heart failure treatment because we offer:

 - A proactive approach to treatment.
 Your condition will be monitored closely by our team of specialists -- in and outside of our offices -- to ensure your needs are promptly met and potential problems are identified early, before they reach a critical stage.

 - Same-day symptom relief.
-If you need immediate relief, you can access the state’s only walk-in acute heart failure clinic with infusion capabilities.
+If you need immediate relief, you can access the state’s only acute heart failure clinic with infusion capabilities.
 Our goal is to help you avoid an emergency room visit or overnight hospital stay.

 - Novel treatments through clinical trials.
-Because we are one of only nine U.S. centers in the National Institutes of Health's Heart Failure Clinical Research Network, you may have access to major heart failure clinical trials, and your treatment options may include the most current advances and technologies.
+Because we are one of only nine U.S. centers in the National Institutes of Health's Heart Failure Clinical Research Network, you may have access to major heart failure clinical trials, and your treatment options may include the most current advances and technologies, including studies of stem cell therapy and other advances.

 - Disease management.
 Our heart failure rehabilitation program teaches you how to live with your disease.
 If you receive an implanted device, you’ll participate in our specialized clinic that ensures the device is continually fine-tuned for optimum performance.